Nishkarsh01/portfolio-website-with-sass/README.md

 # Portfolio Website With Sass
 This is a Portfolio Website created using HTML, CSS, and CSS Preprocessor SASS.
 Through this project I got to learn a lot about SASS and how it extends the functionality of CSS.
-SASS offers you a developer to write CSS more like a programming language and to be more specific like an Object Oriented Programming language.
+SASS offers you as a developer to write CSS more like a programming language and to be more specific like an Object Oriented Programming language.

 I also deep dived into CSS topics like Media Queries, Responsive Web-Design, Animations and Transitions, CSS Flexbox, CSS Grid, and also got to learn the best practices of front-end web development.
 I got to learn a lot and the project was quite fun to develop.